spektre-labs/corpus/README.md

 ## What This Is

-One invariant — **1 = 1**, the condition that declared states match realized states — connects, through established derivation chains and without free parameters: quantum coherence, thermodynamic irreversibility, information geometry, category theory, holographic encoding, gravitational field equations, dark energy dynamics, the Born rule, dark matter, baryon asymmetry, the origin of biological life, neural criticality, quantum entanglement, institutional collapse, AI alignment, intelligence, consciousness, the measurement problem, paradox resolution, civilizational dynamics, speciation, time, grand unification, and the foundational impossibility theorems of Heisenberg, Gödel, and the second law.
+One invariant — **1 = 1**, the condition that declared states match realized states — connects, through established derivation chains and without free parameters: quantum coherence, thermodynamic irreversibility, information geometry, category theory, holographic encoding, gravitational field equations, dark energy dynamics, the Born rule, dark matter, baryon asymmetry, the origin of biological life, neural criticality, quantum entanglement, institutional collapse, AI alignment, substrate skepticism, human-AI coupling, intelligence, consciousness, the measurement problem, paradox resolution, civilizational dynamics, speciation, time, grand unification, and the foundational impossibility theorems of Heisenberg, Gödel, and the second law.

 The answer is 1 = 1.
 It is not postulated — it is inevitable.
 Where it holds, structure persists.
 Where it fails, structure collapses.
 The threshold between them is **K_crit ≈ 0.127** — derived six independent times from six distinct starting points, never empirically calibrated.